 Wentworth Terrace, Wakefield, West Yorkshire

-Notable pre-Emancipation church designed by Joseph Ireland, now a substantially later 19th century building but with a fine classical sanctuary.
+A notable pre-Emancipation church designed by Joseph Ireland, now substantially a later-nineteenth century building but with a fine classical sanctuary.
 The exterior fits well into the street scene, with the domed Lady Chapel marking it out as a church.
 The large wooden medieval statue of St Anne is a remarkable survival.

 It seems that congregations grew rapidly and after contemplating moving to another site, in 1852 the west wall was pushed back, the gallery built and the southwest entrance and porch created.
 The architects were perhaps Andrews and Delaney who were responsible for internal decorations in 1856 (which might include the plate tracery to the nave windows?).